sueiras/handwriting_recognition_seq2seq/README.md

 # Seq2seq model to recognize handwritten text

+Branch with the code used in the paper.

 Code to replicate the results of the paper "Offline continuous handwriting recognition using sequence to sequence neural networks" https://www.sciencedirect.com/science/article/pii/S0925231218301371

 Software requirements: